 While investing locally can be advantageous due to a better understanding of the markets, it does leave investors at the mercy of local financial cycles.
 One of the potential benefits of investing overseas is that you can gain exposure to markets with different economic forces.
 That is, by investing in a spread of different countries, when some regions are experiencing a downturn, others may be seeing growth, thus potentially smoothing your returns.

 As with investing in Australia, there are two main ways of investing overseas – directly and indirectly.

-Direct investment is where you purchase an asset under your own name, such as shares or a property.
+Direct investment is where you purchase an asset under your own names, such as shares or a property.
 The only difference is that the asset is located in another country.

 International investing with ETFs

-Exchange traded funds is one way to enter foreign markets while still trading on the ASX.
-With a single ETF you can invest in shares around the world, or just in developed or emerging markets or even ethical investment outside of Australia.
-There are a multitude of ETFs to choose from that can help you broaden your investments and diversify your portfolio.
+Exchange traded funds are one way to enter foreign markets while still trading on the ASX.
+With a single ETF, you can invest in shares around the world, or just in developed or emerging markets or even ethical investment outside of Australia.
+There is a multitude of ETFs to choose from that can help you broaden your investments and diversify your portfolio.

 The table below displays some of the International Broad Based ETFs available on Canstar’s database with the highest three-year returns (sorted highest to lowest by three-year returns and then alphabetically by provider name).
 Use Canstar’s ETF comparison selector to view a wider range of products.
 Canstar may earn a fee for referrals.

 Disadvantages of international investment